The-Redstone-Index/redstone-index/src/routes/(app)/terms-of-service/tos.md

 ## 1. Introduction

-Welcome to <u>The Redstone Index</u>, a platform for sharing Minecraft redstone contraptions.
+Welcome to <b>The Redstone Index</b>, a platform for sharing Minecraft redstone contraptions.

 By using our service, you agree to the terms outlined in this document.